ktechmidas/PySimpleMon/README.md

 ==TODO==

 - The script will currently check every 5 minutes, when it is down it will check every hour and notify the user by PushBullet.

 --This needs to be variable and changable, the user should be able to acknowledge the alert.

--A way to kill the script without having to kill the process.
+- A way to kill the script without having to kill the process.
 (Daemon?)